 The Academic Board Thesis and Examination of Higher Degrees by Research Policy 2015 and Procedure 2020, and Progress Planning and Review for Higher Degree by Research Students Policy 2015 and Procedures 2020 are also relevant to this degree and can be accessed via the University Policy Register.

 The degree of Doctor of Philosophy is a research degree awarded for a thesis considered to be a substantially original contribution to the subject concerned.
-Twelve credit points of coursework will need to be completed from Table R.

 Applicants should normally hold a master's degree with research or a bachelor's degree with first or high second-class honours of the University of Sydney, or an equivalent qualification from another university or institution.